 When a loved one dies after an illness that requires lengthy health care, the unpaid medical bills can be huge.
-Who is responsible for hospital bills after death?
+What happens to medical bills when you die?
 Do medical debts die with you?
-These are common questions our office receives and are often concerns that worry family members of a deceased person.
+These are common questions our office receives and often concern family members of a deceased person.

 In Georgia, many people may believe they are legally obligated to pay a deceased person’s medical creditors.

-This blog post explains what Georgia probate law says in this regard and what the exceptions might be.
+This blog post explains what Georgia probate law says on this point and the possible exceptions.

 If someone dies in the hospital, who pays?